-We get a lot of enquiries about our naturopathy services, either by phone or email.
-Personally, I think it is very important and really helpful to have that no-obligation conversation up front to establish what the key issues are with your health, whether naturopathy is the right option for you at this time and are we the right people to help you.
-Usually this means that by the time you see me or Lee, we have the beginnings of a positive therapeutic relationship that increases our likelihood of a successful outcome for you, the client.
+I get a lot of enquiries about my naturopathy services, either by phone or email.
+Personally, I think it is very important and really helpful to have that no-obligation conversation up front to establish what the key issues are with your health, whether naturopathy is the right option for you at this time and am I the right person to help you.
+Usually this means that by the time you see me, we have the beginnings of a positive therapeutic relationship that increases our likelihood of a successful outcome for you, the client.

 The prospect of seeing a naturopath can be a little daunting for some.
 You may not know what to expect, you may have had a bad experience in the past, and you may be copping some flak from family and friends for considering “alternative” therapies.
 I totally get that.
 Like any profession, there are some who are good and some who are not so good and we are all different so the choice needs to be right for you.

 A positive relationship is important for a positive outcome.

 Here are some things I want you to consider before you pursue naturopathic treatment.

 I want you to have the life and health you crave